ernestng11/touchpoint-prediction/README.md

 # Aim: Based on a customer's profile, predict which type of touchpoint has the highest probability of resulting in a purchase
-X value: age, marital, segment, SocialMedia, income, creditRating, aveSpend, nTouchpoints

-Y label: Most recent touchpoint
+Project overview:
+1. Created a tool to predict touchpoint for a customer based on their profiles
+2. Optimized Random Forest and XGBoost classifiers using GridSearchCV to get the best model
+3. Model made deployment ready with Pickle

 ## Data Cleaning

-### 1. Check for missing values in every column
+### 1. Check for missing values in every column and drop duplicates

 ### 2. Removed rows with no touchpoints value / nTouchpoints = 0